Can You Buy Property in New York With Good Credit and No Money Down?

 Rent-to-own properties are getting increasingly common and offer a great "try before you buy" option.
 This gives you a lease for a home you want for a set amount of time.

-At the end of the allotted time, you will be given the option to buy the house for yourself—often at a discounted rate.
+At the end of the allotted time, you can buy the house for yourself—often at a discounted rate.

 Though contracts can vary wildly, most will set aside a portion of your rent towards a down payment for the home.

-You will be responsible for maintenance and repairs during your lease, so it can get pricey.
+You will be responsible for maintenance and repairs during your lease so that it can get pricey.

-Even so, it’s a good way to start on home ownership if you know what to look for and read the fine print.
+Even so, it's an excellent way to start home ownership if you know what to look for and read the fine print.

 Assume Seller Debt